keithsmessina/Coursera-DataScience-CleanData_Proj/README.md

 (2) tidyAveragedData

 When the function call is complete, it prints the structure of the two tidy datasets using the str() function so that they are easily assessed.

+You can access the code book for the tidy data set created with the runAnalysis() function in this repository i either the Code_book.txt or Code_book.md files.